Read all of Sarah’s articles here.

 You’ve got unlimited funds, a time machine and any venue you fancy, but you can only book three bands.
 Who do you book for your ultimate gig?

-Rather than trying to please everyone, I’d probably go for a totally self-indulgent line-up of Red City Radio, Capdown and Descendents; all bands that I love immensely but don’t get to see often enough.
+Rather than trying to please everyone, I’d probably go for a totally self-indulgent line-up of Polar Bear Club, Capdown and Descendents; all bands that I love immensely but don’t get to see often.
 I’d put it on at Islington Assembly Hall – it’s a small, old theatre with sprung floors.

 You’re on an aeroplane that’s about to crash.
 What do you put on your iPod?